b-yond-infinite-network/openstack-ansible-workloads/README.md

     it should look something like :
       ```text
         openstack_config:
-          image_name:         Ubuntu 16.04 LTS (Xenial Xerus)    #this is the OS image we'll be using
+          image_name:         Ubuntu 17.10                       #this is the OS image we'll be using
-          flavor_name:        A1.1                               #this is the default flavor we'll be using
+          flavor_name:        s1-2                               #this is the default flavor we'll be using
-          controller_flavor:  A1.1                               #this is the flavor we'll be using for 'controller' node (see specifif role for details)
+          controller_flavor:  s1-2                               #this is the flavor we'll be using for 'controller' node (see specifif role for details)
       ```

 5. You can now launch the Ansible playbook using :